 Music Hall Revitalization

-Music Hall is listed as one of the attractions that help Cincinnati rank No. 8 on The New York Times' "Top 52 Cities to Visit" (click and scroll to No. 8), and is also hailed as a benchmark project and approch to revitalizing a historic, performing arts venue (see The New York Times article on Cincinnati's approch to Music Hall renovation).
+Music Hall is listed as one of the attractions that help Cincinnati rank No. 8 on The New York Times' "Top 52 Cities to Visit" (click and scroll to No. 8), and is also hailed as a benchmark project and approach to revitalizing a historic, performing arts venue (see The New York Times article on Cincinnati's approach to Music Hall renovation).

 Originally opened in 1878, Music Hall is considered one of the most beautiful concert theaters in the world and has become a symbol of Cincinnati's commitment to the arts.
 Music Hall hosts more than 350 events annually, including some of the world's greatest musicians, but had not undergone a major renovation in nearly 50 years.

 Music Hall's owners decided to renovate the facility out of a need to enhance the patron experience and mitigate infrastructure issues associated with outdated MEP systems in need of replacement.
 Messer was chosen for this restoration based on our intimate understanding of theatre construction, and we provided budgeting assistance for the project in 2005 (years prior to project award).